gblend/yourFBE/README.md

 ![Logo](public/uploads/custom_swagger_logo.png)
-yourFeeds is a backend API for realtime access to curated feed (news) posts, podcasts, etc. across numerous categories and many more based on user's preferences.
+yourFeeds is a Backend API for realtime access to curated feed (news) posts, podcasts, etc. across numerous categories and many more based on user's preferences.

 ## Run Locally